 Tirana is the next big thing in Eastern Europe.
 This awesome little capital is making a name for itself and really upping its game in terms of cafes and restaurants.
-There are lots of things to do in Tirana and it makes a great city break or base for exploring more of the wonderful country that it Albania!
+There are lots of great things to do in Tirana and it makes a perfect city break or base for exploring more of the wonderful country that is Albania!

 From bizarre communist-era buildings to city views and museums there are so many attractions in Tirana that will keep any visitors busy for a few days.
 Read on for all the information you need about where to eat in Tirana, accommodation, transport and all the best things to do in Tirana city!

 Got more time in Albania?
 Albania Itinerary 2-3 weeks